 You know what would make that feeling even better?
 Adding a little something extra like some nice smells or some dried lavender to really set the mood and make the dance space feel super peaceful.

-Rustic Charm: Live Edge Console & Entry Tables
+Live Edge Console and Entry Table Ideas

 I love incorporating live edge pieces into my modern rustic hallway projects.
 There’s something so special about furniture with live edges – it really brings a touch of nature indoors and celebrates the natural imperfections of wood.
 I find they work beautifully as entry tables or long narrow consoles in these spaces.